E. Howard & Co.: Howard Clock Products

-A new firm known as Howard Clock Products was formed November 5, 1934 to succeed the earlier firm.
+A new firm known as Howard Clock Products was formed November 5, 1934, to succeed the earlier firm.
 Clock production was on the wane, but precision gear cutting business kept the firm profitable, particularly from government contract work.
 Production of smaller clocks ceased in 1957 or 1958 and the last tower clock was produced in 1964.

-However, in 1975, Dana J. Blackwell, as a new Vice President of the firm, revived clock production, reintroducing several of the more popular models to the market.
+In 1975, Dana J. Blackwell, as a new Vice President of the firm, revived clock production, reintroducing several of the more popular models to the market.
 Movements in these later clocks maintained the high standards the Howard firm had become famous for and cases were made to very strict specifications.

-Sadly, the older owners of the firm sold the business to a young seemingly successful businessman in August 1977.
+The older owners of the firm sold the business to a young, seemingly successful businessman in August 1977.
 He eventually fired most of the firm's knowledgeable management and proceeded to drain it financially.
 By 1980, when the firm was at the verge of bankruptcy, the new manager was caught attempting to burn down the factory building.
 After a lengthy trial he was convicted, though never served any time in jail.

-At the time of the arrest, the Federal Government stepped in and the Howard firm was placed under Chapter 11 of the bankruptcy code.
+At the time of the arrest, the Federal Government stepped in and the Howard firm was placed under Chapter 11 bankruptcy protection.
 A manager was brought in by the bankruptcy court and after creditors were satisfied, the firm sold the clockmaking portion of the business to private investors who continue to offer Howard clocks.